sehabahmed/car-rental-backend/readme.md

-# Little explaination about this project.
+# Few explaination about this project.

 - This express node project is used by `TypeScript`
 - This backend site is made with real basis with following JSON Web Token with access Token and secret Token.